-Novartis cardiovascular-metabolic therapeutic teams are passionate about research, development and quality manufacturing of novel therapies and solutions to reduce the burden of diseases in communities around the world.
+Novartis Cardiovascular, Renal & Metabolism therapeutic teams are passionate about research, development and quality manufacturing of novel therapies and solutions to reduce the burden of diseases in communities in the UK, and around the world.
 We focus our efforts on diseases that negatively affect the heart, kidney, liver and blood vessels with the goal of better patient outcomes.

 Respiratory and Inflammation